-First Year Biology (Regular and Honors)
+First Year Biology

-Advanced Placement Biology
+Advanced Placement Biology (AP)

 Fifth and Sixth Form (11th and 12th grade) students may continue their study of biology in this second-year course, which is equivalent to an introductory college biology course with laboratories.
 Students study biology at every level as it relates to four “big ideas” which include Evolution, Information, Energy, and Interactions.
 Laboratory work is also more advanced and emphasizes independent experimental design.
-At the conclusion of this course, students are prepared to take the AP examination.

 First Year Chemistry (Regular and Honors)

-Utilizing practical knowledge learned within a conceptual framework, students gain an understanding of modern atomic theory as it applies to the chemical interaction of matter.
+Students gain an understanding of modern atomic theory as it applies to the chemical interaction of matter.
 Students examine the nature of matter, atomic structure, a variety of aspects of chemical reactions, solutions and equilibrium, and are introduced to both organic and nuclear chemistry.
 All discussions, lectures, and lab work relate to the general theme of how matter and energy work together to produce interactions in the natural world.

-Advanced Placement Chemistry
+Advanced Placement Chemistry (AP)

 This second-year course in chemistry develops a deep conceptual understanding of chemical principles such as atomic structure, chemical bonding, molecular modeling, multi-phase stoichiometry, chemical reactions, solution chemistry, kinetics, equilibria, and thermodynamics of reactions.
-The classroom structure, combining daily work and class discussions with laboratory experimentation and the completion of problem sets, gives students solid preparation for the AP examination.

-Physics AP 1 and AP C
+Physics 1 and 2 (AP)

 Anatomy and Physiology